Brad Mills – USA TODAY Sports.

 Now don’t get me wrong.
 At first glance, this list of competitors is underwhelming.
 You don’t exactly get a massive ratings boost with Alex Bregman hitting 380-footers into the third row.
 Nothing gets a child to love the game for life quite like watching an absolutely ‘roided-out freak such as Sammy Sosa hitting balls over Bernie Brewer’s slide.
 That’s what you call a role model.

 Anywho, enough about my childhood and failed attempt to make the big leagues.
-Bovada already has odds up for the Home Run Derby and it’s time to do a little analyzing.
+Here are the odds:

 Not surprisingly, Bryce Harper is the favorite.
 In a field with a bunch of young (although Harper is also young) and relatively unproven sluggers, Harper is easily the most well-known player among casual fans.
 He’s not having a good year by his standards, but is certainly capable of MVP-caliber performances.
 If he gets hot at his home field, there could be no stopping him.